HenrikGr/oauth-service/README.md

 npm i @hgc-ab/oauth-service
 ```

+## Config

-This library used @hgc-ab/debug-service package for debug statements and if you want to debug - use .env files to set
+This library used @hgc-ab/debug-service package for debug statements and if you want enabled it
-environment variables as below.
+use .env files to set environment variables as below.

 ```shell script
 # Set any value to enforce debugging